CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 > There exists exactly one Pythagorean triplet for which $a + b + c = 1000$.<br/>
 > Find the product $abc$.

+Ok, we can do this in a one-liner:

 ```javascript
 const result =
   // Generate numbers [a, b, c] where a + b + c = 1000 and a < b < c